ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     The top `Activities` table is for activities currently in progress, while the `Last activities` one is where you can see all the backups done previously, like the one launched in the previous step.

-    Be aware that, if you try to execute an incremental backup and there is no previous full backup, UrBackup will execute a full backup instead no matter what.
+    Be aware that, if you try to execute an incremental backup and there is no previous full backup, UrBackup executes a full backup instead no matter what.
 This is because incremental backups only store the differences between the previous (incremental or full) backup and the current state of the content being preserved.

     This circumnstance also implies that, from time to time, you may need to do a new full backup because you do not want end having incremental backups that diverge too much from their correlative full one.
 UrBackup by default is also scheduled to make a fresh full backup every number of days, something you will see later in this chapter.